relay-zz/relay/README.md

 it find a Javascript object and calls the inline function with the Javascript object as the `this` scope.

+#### `relay.publish(topic, [parameters,]*, thisNode)`

+Example: `relay.publish("newposts", this);`

+Walks up the tree by getting all `INS` decendant nodes and seeing which has a Javascript object with a "subscribe" property that points to an object with a property called "newposts" which points to a function.
+Then calls that function.
+Keeps doing this until all `INS` nodes are parsed.

 #### `relay.start()` and `relay.initTree(node)`

 Parses a node's children for `<INS>` tags that have objects to be